 Debbie’s desire to learn more about Cancer was driven by the sad loss of her much loved father a few years ago to liver and bone cancer.
 Cancer touches many of our lives.
 Whether you are a patient, caregiver, survivor or you are looking at ways to reduce your risk.

-Debbie was formally trained by the Centre for Advancement in Cancer Education and believes that 90% of all cancers can be eliminated through environmental and lifestyle choices alone, and science agrees.
-Therefore, her mission is to help people by providing research-based education on how to prevent, cope with and beat cancer through diet, lifestyle, meditation and other immune boosting strategies.
+Debbie was formally trained by the Centre for Advancement in Cancer Education and believes that 90% of all cancers can be eliminated through environmental and lifestyle choices alone.
+Therefore, her mission is to help people by providing research-based education on how to prevent, cope with and overcome cancer through diet, lifestyle, meditation and other immune boosting strategies.

 A mountain of research has shown that food plays an important role in reducing cancer.
 It is important to make the necessary changes and plant based, low fat foods are the best options for your plate.